loinguyeniopan/metaB_workflow/README.md

 # metaB_DADA2

 # demutiplex
+demultRun() demultiplex a list of illumina amplicon libraries (dual-indexed) in parallel.

 # dada2_workflow
 This script is a wrapper for running a DADA2 pipeline on environmental DNA (eDNA) sequencing data in libraries (with "pseodo" pool).
 It is designed to process
 - sequencing reads
-- filter and trim them
+- filter and trim
 - denoise the sequences
 - merge paired-end reads
 - remove chimeras